How to keep your kids safe if you use a trampoline

 - Trampolines should be discarded if replacement parts are unavailable and the product is worn or damaged.

 - Children should not perform somersaults and flips in the recreational setting; these are among the most common causes of permanent and devastating cervical spine injuries.

 - Children should be actively supervised at all times by adults familiar with these safety guidelines.

 - Homeowners should verify that their insurance policies cover trampoline-related claims.
 Coverage is highly variable.

-If you do decide to purchase or use a trampoline this summer, remember that it is not as harmless as it may seem.
+If you do decide to purchase or use a trampoline and keep your kids entertained this summer, remember that it is not as harmless as it may seem.

 Purnima Unni is the Pediatric Trauma Injury Prevention Program Manager for Monroe Carell Jr. Children’s Hospital at Vanderbilt and is a certified child passenger safety technician.
 She is a wife and mother of two girls, ages 17 and 14.
 She loves to cook, travel and watch murder mysteries.
 She is fluent in three languages and wishes she had a green thumb.